RosettaMLBootCamp2025/HW3-python-refresher/README.md

 This assignment is designed as a Python refresher for biologists and bioinformaticians who may be a bit rusty.
 You'll complete a series of small exercises that build up to creating a simple sequence analysis tool.
 This assignment should take approximately 30-45 minutes to complete.

+**IMPORTANT:** Each Python file contains function templates with `TODO` comments.
+Your job is to fill in the missing code where you see `# TODO:` comments.
+The scripts won't work until you complete the TODO sections!

 You will:
 1. Practice basic Python fundamentals
 2. Write functions for biological sequence analysis